Fluid Antennas-Enabled Multiuser Uplink: A Low-Complexity Gradient Descent for Total Transmit Power Minimization: System Model and Problem Formulation

 where ${\bf{\Omega }} = {\rm{diag}}\left\{ {\left[ {{\varepsilon _1}{\sigma ^2},{\varepsilon _2}{\sigma ^2},...,{\varepsilon _M}{\sigma ^2}} \right]} \right\}$ and ${{\lambda _i}\left\{ {{{\bf{\Omega }}^{ - 1}}{\bf{H}}{{({\bf{x}})}^H}{\bf{H}}({\bf{x}})} \right\}}$ denotes the $i$-th eigenvalue of the matrix ${{\bf{\Omega }}^{ - 1}}{\bf{H}}{({\bf{x}})^H}{\bf{H}}({\bf{x}}) \buildrel \Delta \over = {\bf{Z}} \in {{\mathbb{C}}^{M \times M}}$.
 Therefore, problem (P1) can be equivalently reformulated as

-\textbf{Remark:} Problem (P2) is highly non-convex due to its non-convex objective.
-The authors in [9] try to solve (P2) by resorting to the PGD method.
-However, [9] just computes the gradient based on the original definition shown in its equation (12), which is tedious and has the large implementation complexity.
-Instead, in the next section, we will show how to reduce the complexity significantly.
+\textbf{Remark 1:} Problem (P2) is highly non-convex because its objective is neither convex or concave, which cannot be solved via standard convex optimization techniques.
+Motivated by this, the authors in [9] try to solve (P2) by resorting to the PGD method, which handles the simple unconstrained or constrained problems well and is not sensitive to concavity or convexity of the objective.
+However, [9] computes the gradient based on the original definition shown in its equation (12), which has the large implementation complexity.
+In the next section, we show how to reduce the complexity significantly.

+\textbf{Remark 2:} Considering the LoS environment, the BS can easily estimate the CSI by just estimating the AoAs to itself at $M$ users based on some mature algorithms, such as MUSIC.
+Based on this, the BS can directly optimize FAs' positions via the proposed algorithm and then feedback each user the required transmit power based on (7) with optimized ${\bf{x}}$.}\footnotemark